 Retirement Planning Company – Palatine

-For those in "Generation X" - defined as individuals born between the mid-1960s and the early 1980s - retirement planning seems like something your parents or other "old people" would do.
+For the people in "Generation X" - described as people born between the mid-1960s and the early 1980s - retirement planning sounds like something your mother and father or other "old people" would do.
 But you know what?
-With many "baby boomers" either already in the midst of retirement or observing it in the near future, "Generation X" stands out as the next generation of individuals to reach old age.
-Sure, it's still a ways off, but those in their 30s and 40s should begin centering their investment planning on retirement and ensuring they have the type of retirement they are working so hard to enjoy.
+With a lot of "baby boomers" either already in the midst of retirement or looking at it on the horizon, "Generation X" is the next generation of people to reach retirement.
+Sure, it is still a ways off, but those in their 30s and 40s will need to begin centering their investment planning on retirement and making certain they have the sort of retirement they are working hard to enjoy.
 Here are some tips on planning for retirement:

-Retirement life in the foreseeable future will be different than the retirement of today.
-It will be far better in some ways, and worse in some ways.
-However, the retirement planning for today's labor force must be far different than it was in the past.
+Retirement life in the foreseeable future will be different than the retirement right now.
+It will likely be much better in some ways, and worse somewhat.
+However, the retirement planning for today's labor force needs to be far different than it was in yesteryear.

-On the bright side, individuals are living longer than ever.
-As of a short while ago, the average life span of an American was 77.9 years, exactly 2.5 years more than the average life span in 1990 and more than 4 years more than the average life span in 1980.
-So investment planning for retirement has to account for a longer time of time right now than a generation or two back.
+On the bright side, folks are living longer than ever.
+As of not too long ago, the average life span of an American was 77.9 years, exactly 2.5 years more than the average life span in 1990 and more than 4 years more than the average life span in 1980.
+So investment planning for retirement has to account for a longer period of time now than a generation or two back.

 Social Security and Retirement - Palatine

-On the down side, Social Security is going to be a far less trustworthy source of income than it is now.
-And also the odds are slim-and getting slimmer every year-that retirees 20 and 30 years from right now will be able to rely on a work pension and enjoy lifetime benefits from their previous workplace.
-More and more, retirees will have to rely on their savings to pay for the expenses of just living and health insurance.
+On the down side, Social Security will likely be a far less dependable income source than it is now.
+And the likelihood is slim-and getting slimmer every year-that retirees 20 and 30 years from now will be able to rely on a work pension and enjoy lifetime benefits from their former workplace.
+More and more, retirees will have to depend on their financial savings to pay for the costs of living and health insurance.

-With folks living for a longer time and needing more money to do so, retirement planning is a vital activity even for those people who are half way to the regular retirement age of sixty-five.
-It can be an intimidating task to plan for a couple of decades into the future, especially with bills, housing costs and mortgages to pay today, but procrastinating won't make it any easier.
+With individuals living for a longer time and needing more cash to do so, retirement planning is a vital activity even for those people who are halfway to the common retirement age of sixty-five.
+It may be a daunting task to plan for a few decades into the future, particularly with bills, rents and mortgages to pay today, but procrastinating won't make it any less difficult.

-Putting even just a small amount of cash into a savings account that functions as a retirement savings plan can pay off later.
+Putting even just a small amount of money now into a savings account that works as a retirement savings plan can pay off later.
 The interest you get on money in a savings account will allow your preliminary investments to grow to something sustainable.
-A savings account will give you a place where you can build up capital earning a small interest rate until there is enough to invest in a reliable security which will yield you more like a municipal bond.
+A savings account will give you a place where you can acquire capital earning a little interest rate until there is enough to invest in a trusted security which will yield you more like a municipal bond.

-Another good strategy that could surely and gradually build a nest egg is to put money into long-term bonds.
-On maturation of the bond, you will get back your initial investment as well as all the interest that collected over the life of the bond.
-That's a considerable amount of money for a 20- or 30-year bond-money that could provide a good foundation for retirement.
-And a municipal or government bond is really as safe an investment as you can ever make.
+Another solid approach that may certainly and steadily build a nest egg is to invest in long-term bonds.
+On maturation of the bond, you will get back your initial investment along with all the interest that collected over the lifetime of the bond.
+This is a tremendous amount of money for a 20- or 30-year bond-money that may provide a great foundation for retirement.
+And a municipal or government bond is really as safe an investment that you can ever make.

 401K and IRA With Retirement - Palatine

-Nonetheless, the best approach when it comes to retirement planning would be to put funds in a 401K plan at work or in an IRA opened with an investment house.
-For the people for whom a 401K isn't a retirement planning option, an IRA is the next best thing.
-Money put into this account is tax deferred and may be tax-deductible, depending on how much is invested every year.
+Nevertheless, the best approach when it comes to retirement planning would be to put funds in a 401K plan at your workplace or in an IRA opened with an investment house.
+For the people for whom a 401K is not a retirement planning choice, an IRA is the next best thing.
+Money put in this account is tax deferred and may be tax-deductible, depending on how much is invested annually.

-For more info, please don't hesitate to contact GC Financial Advisors Ltd. at any time and we will be happy to help you!
-We provide 401K and IRA rollover and review services for individuals in the Palatine area.
+For more information, please don't hesitate to contact GC Financial Advisors Ltd. at any time and we will be glad to help you!
+We provide 401K and IRA rollover and review services for folks in the Palatine area.